localz/spotz-sdk-android/README.md

 How to use the SDK
 ==================

 **Currently only devices that support Bluetooth Low Energy (generally Android 4.3 API level 18 or newer) are able to make use of the Spotz SDK**.
+You can still include the SDK on devices that don't support Bluetooth Low Energy, but calling any scan methods will throw an exception - see footer note in [Scan for Spotz](#scan-for-spotz) on how to deal with this.

 There are only 3 actions to implement - **initialize, scan, and listen!**